-Class Consciousness- the knowledge that your position in society is defined by your relationship to the means of production
+Class Consciousness - The knowledge that your position in society is defined by your relationship to the means of production.

-Communism- the state of a society that has developed beyond class distinctions
+Communism - The state of a society that has developed beyond class distinctions.

-Decolonization- the expulsion of colonial governments and ideas.
-For Marx and Lenin, those fighting imperial powers were allies in the fight against the European bourgeoisie
+Decolonization - The expulsion of colonial governments and ideas.
+For Marx and Lenin, those fighting imperial powers were allies in the fight against the European bourgeoisie.

-Democratic Centralism- an organizational structure in which ideas are debated, but action must be unified after a decisive vote.
-The decisions of higher up organizing bodies are binding on all members of the party, including lower bodies of organization.
+Democratic Centralism - An organizational structure in which ideas are debated, but action must be unified after a decisive vote.
+The decisions of higher-up organizing bodies are binding on all members of the party, including lower bodies of the organization.

-Dialectic- The dialectical method is a process for analyzing change and/or evolution through contradiction.
-It consists of a thesis, antithesis, and a synthesis.
-The thesis is the original idea or statement, the antithesis is the direct reaction and contradiction to the thesis, this contradiction then gives rise to a synthesis which resolves the contradiction.
+Dialectic - The dialectical method is a process for analyzing change and/or evolution through contradiction.
+It consists of a thesis, antithesis, and synthesis.
+The thesis is the original idea or statement, the antithesis is the direct reaction and contradiction to the thesis, this contradiction then gives rise to a synthesis that resolves the contradiction.

-Dictatorship of the Proletariat- the dictatorship of the proletariat class over the bourgeoisie to ensure that counterrevolutionary bourgeoisie cannot use the state apparatus to halt the development of a classless society
+Dictatorship of the Proletariat - The dictatorship of the proletariat class over the bourgeoisie to ensure that the counterrevolutionary bourgeoisie cannot use the state apparatus to halt the development of a classless society.

-Direct Action- using your own power to act in your own interest instead of appealing to a higher authority
+Direct Action - Using your own power to act in your own interest instead of appealing to a higher authority.

-Dual Power- a division of power between traditional institutions and leftist counter-institutions in a pre-revolutionary situation
+Dual Power - A division of power between traditional institutions and counter-institutions in a pre-revolutionary situation.

-Enlightenment- an 18th century philosophical movement that championed logic, science, and humanism
+Enlightenment - An 18th-century philosophical movement that championed logic, science, and humanism.

-Exploitation- the act of treating someone unfairly for your benefit.
+Exploitation - The act of treating someone unfairly for your benefit.
 For leftists, this focuses on how capitalists abuse their power over their employees and pay them less than the value of their labor in pursuit of profit.

-False Consciousness- the inability to recognize one's true position in society based on one's relationship to the means of production; often used to indicate the ways in which ideology is used against the working class
+False Consciousness - The inability to recognize one's true position in society based on one's relationship to the means of production; is often used to indicate how ideology is used against the working class.

-Guerilla Gardening- the act of illegally gardening on privately owned land that has been abandoned or otherwise neglected
+Guerilla Gardening - Also known as "Seed Bombing", it is the act of illegally gardening on privately owned land that has been abandoned or otherwise neglected.

-Historical Materialism- the scientific analysis of how material conditions bear on historic and economic trends
+Historical Materialism - The scientific analysis of how material conditions bear on historic and economic trends.

-Ideology- the set of ideas, values, and beliefs that are held and reproduced to justify the status quo of a given community even in the face of contradictory information; the trash can from which we all eat
+Ideology - In post-Marxian philosophy, it is the set of ideas, values, and beliefs that are held and reproduced to justify the status quo of a given community even in the face of contradictory information.
+Slavoj Žižek famously called it a "trash can" from which we are "eating all the time".

-Imperialism- when a country imposes its rule or influence on a foreign nation.
-For Marxists, this is because the imperialist country is looking to expand markets, create and exploit vulnerability, and secure the global domination of capital.
+Imperialism - When a country imposes its rule or influence on a foreign nation.
+For Marxists, this is because the imperialist country is looking to expand markets, create and exploit vulnerabilities, and secure the global domination of capital.

-Insurrection- an open and disruptive uprising against an authority or government
+Insurrection - An open and disruptive uprising against an authority or government.

-Labor Theory of Value- the value of a commodity is dependent on the amount of labor necessary for its production
+Labor Theory of Value - The value of a commodity is dependent on the amount of labor necessary for its production.

-Lifestylism- used by Murray Bookchin as a pejorative against anarcho-primitivists and individualist anarchists; refers to the preference of lifestyle choices as a means of dismantling capitalism (e.g. not working) as opposed to organizing the working class.
+Lifestylism - Used by Murray Bookchin as a pejorative against anarcho-primitivists and individualist anarchists; it refers to the preference of lifestyle choices as a means of dismantling capitalism (e.g. not working) as opposed to organizing the working class.

-Mass Line- the Maoist practice of listening to the demands of the masses and basing the focus of the party on these concerns
+Mass Line - The Maoist practice of listening to the demands of the masses and basing the focus of the party on these concerns.

-Materialism- the philosophical emphasis on the material world as the foundation for thoughts and ideas
+Materialism - The philosophical emphasis on the material world as the foundation for thoughts and ideas.

-Means of Production- the facilities, machinery, tools, and materials used to produce goods and services
+Means of Production - The facilities, machinery, tools, and materials used to produce goods and services.

-Mode of Production- the combination of the productive forces (means of production/human labor) and the relations of production (relationship between classes)
+Mode of Production - The combination of the productive forces (means of production/human labor) and the relations of production (relationship between classes).

-Mutual Aid- a voluntary exchange of skills and resources that does not reproduce the hierarchical, dehumanizing, and often exploitative nature of charity
+Mutual Aid - A voluntary exchange of skills and resources that does not reproduce the hierarchical, dehumanizing, and often exploitative nature of charity.